schwabmi/presentations/2023-05-05-sighum/slides.md

 <br>

 - *Previous approaches*: Vossanto detection and analysis on sentence level
-- *Problem*: Target name not mentioned inside sentence
+- *Problem*: Target name not mentioned in the sentence
 - *New in this paper*: **Extraction and linking of target entity**
 - *Application*: Web-App for Exploration